AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysI/ExperimentAccGTrack.md

 - Make sure to submit your finalized data table (Excel sheet)

-- If you release the glider higher above the photogate rather than right at the gate, what would you expect to happen to your derived values of $g$?
+- If you release the glider with an initial velocity up or down the slope, what would you expect to happen to your derived values of $g$?
 - What are sources of uncertainty (initial v, friction, etc.)?
 - What was the precision of the instrumentation (e.g. caliper, time, distance, etc.)?
 - Compare your results ($g$ from each of the four cases and one from all 20 trials) to the accepted value.
 How do the standard deviations compare to the difference between your values of $g$ and the accepted value of $g$?
 I.e. while treating the standard deviations of your measurements as your measurement uncertainties, do your values of $g$ for each case, as well as the overall average $g$, plus or minus the standard deviations overlap (and agree) with the accepted value of $g$?
 What might cause your results to disagree the most?